-Pull the tray out, scatter everything with chopped parsley and crumble over the feta.
-Serve the whole thing right out of the tray with the sauce alongside it.
+Pull it out of the oven, scatter the whole tray with chopped parsley and crumble over some good, salty feta.
+Just serve the whole thing right out of the tray with the sauce alongside.